 If you are at least 60 years old or receive a Social Security or pension check, or if you receive disability assistance, we can extend your payment due date.
 In order to be eligible for this option, your account must be current and remain current or the option may be removed from your account.

 If conditions make it difficult to pay your electric bill on time, we can arrange affordable installments to be paid with your monthly bill.
 Payment arrangements help maintain your electric service while you make payments more suited to your financial situation.

 Select a third party (a friend, relative, clergy, or social service agency) to be notified, along with yourself, if your electric service is about to be disconnected.
 The third party is not obligated to pay overdue bills but can remind you of pending disconnection and help you make payment arrangements.

 This program is designed to assist customers who are having financial difficulties because their family members have been called to active military duty.
 Customers participating in the program may elect to defer paying either all or a part of their monthly electric bill.
 When the family member in the military service returns home, the account will be reviewed to determine payment arrangements for the balance owed.

 Customers who have switched to an alternative generation supplier may defer the charges paid to their supplier only if that supplier offers a deferred payment program.
 If your supplier does not offer a deferred payment program, the supplier charges must be paid each month.

-*By clicking this link you are leaving the FirstEnergy website and entering a website maintained by Public Utilities Commission of Ohio (PUCO).
-PUCO is entirely responsible for the content of this website.
+*By clicking this link you are leaving the FirstEnergy website and entering a website maintained by a third party.
+They are entirely responsible for the content of their website.